Useful Notes: Motorcycle Safety

 - If you must ride while tired, give yourself plenty of room up front and around.
 Even if the guy behind you is tailgating and cussing at you.

 - Try not ride in unfamiliar terrain if you can help it.
 If you are unsure about the place you are going, travel there first in a car or truck or by public transit.
 Make a note of everything from potential sources of road debris to curves to anything that could be a surprise.
 Planning your rides and your route allows you to react more intelligently.

-- If you absolutely must ride in unfamiliar terrain, make sure to give yourself plenty of room in front of you and pay close attention to your surroundings.
+- If you absolutely must ride in unfamiliar terrain, ride at a reasonable speed, give yourself plenty of room in front of you, and pay close attention to your surroundings.

 - Riding with a heavy load or with passengers is very different than without.
 It's highly advisable to practice with some weight in the passenger seat before attempting.

 - If you have a passenger, it's up to you to ensure of their saftey and protection as well.
 Inform them of what to do when riding.